The submission period for strategy's Media Agency of the Year runs from 9 a.m. on June 28 to 11:59 p.m. on July 19.

 Submit three case summaries representing work that you have done for three different clients.
 These ideas can be anything you wish them to be: from a single, brilliant one-off buy to a full-fledged cross-platform campaign.

-Each submission should only include work from one distinct media campaign, and each submission must be for a different client.
+Each submission should only include work from one distinct media campaign, and must be for a different client.
 This means that you can only submit one case per brand: for instance, if you submit a plan for Bud, you can’t also submit for Bud Light.
 Similarly, you could not submit one plan designed to sell beer and another designed for responsible use, if both were done for the same client.
 The case must also be for the Canadian market.

 Each of the three entries should be accompanied by a summary outlining the strategic approach taken, and the thinking behind the execution.
 These summaries should be approximately 500 to 750 words long, and should adhere to the following outline: